radio-satellites/lab-ses-hab/README.md

 main branch - code for the original LAB SES prototype.

 cubesat - code for the latest "cubesat" model.
 Use this branch.

+heliotrope - experimental code for the new payload.